- Feedback From Readers

-Note: Beginning last year, I stopped updating the statistics below because, after 5 and a half years, the trends are the same...and I am too busy to continue.
-The one notable exception for 2014 and 2015 is that more owners wrote asking for help because they were about to be forced to sell their condo: They had done nothing wrong but their lives were being made too miserable by a difficult manager or board or both.
+Note: Beginning in 2014, I stopped updating the statistics below because, after 5 and a half years, the trends are the same...and I am too busy to continue.
+The one notable exception for 2014 through June 2016 is that more owners wrote asking for help because they were about to be forced to sell their condo: They had done nothing wrong but their lives were being made too miserable or expensive by a difficult manager or board or both.
 This is continuing even after the passage of the new Condo Act on December 2, 2015.

 What Are the Most Common Problems Reported?*

 Managers are far more frequently reported as the source of problems than boards of directors: 81% versus 60%.
 However, in at least 50% of the cases, both are jointly mentioned.
 These trends and the ones below continued into 2016.